Saying 'No'.

 - 'No, I won't keep pretending this version of success still interests me.'

-If your experiences have been anything like mine, the feelings that follow might resemble the list below:
+If you're anything like me, the feelings that follow might resemble the list below:

 1. Guilt.